markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ![box diagram](./assets/step-1/725-box-diagram.png)

 We're using `<div>` tags here, which are like containers to hold relevant information together.
 Note that Box 1 and 2 don't overlap; they're two separate areas of content.
-That's why `<div>` stands for "content division!"
+That's why `<div>` stands for "content division."
 Maybe Box 1 is an annoying ad and Box 2 is a navigation bar.
 Inside of these boxes, we could have additional boxes, like an overall list (Box 3) that contains individual links (Boxes 4 and 5).
 Could we have omitted Box 3 in this example?
-Probably... but it helps to keep like content grouped together.
-Thus, Box 3's sole purpose is to better organize smaller information (the links).
+Probably, but it helps to keep like content grouped together.
+Thus, Box 3's sole purpose is to better organize smaller pieces of information (the links).

 > **Pause:** Why was it helpful to indent each nested `<div>`?